GetSpeckle/speckle-docs/index.md

 * Extension storage instead of local storage is used to persist encrypted accounts.
 * Password is enforced to be at least 8 characters
 * Account imported from un-encrypted keystore will be encrypted using user's password before persisting into storage
-* No passowrd or mnemonic is persisted anywhere.
+* No password or mnemonic is persisted anywhere.

 ### Balance Component